oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

       </copy>
       ```

-      You will see that keystore is enabled with status OPEN and WALLET_TYPE as PASSWORD in the query output below which means configuration of password-based keystore is complete at this stage.
+      If the query output shows STATUS as OPEN and WALLET_TYPE as PASSWORD, it means the configuration of the password-based keystore is complete at this stage.

       ![Image showing status of password based keystore](images/tde-password.png)

-      You will use an auto-login keystore in this lab and for that you need to complete additional steps as mentioned below.
+      You will use an auto-login keystore in this lab which requires additional steps as mentioned below.

    c.
 Creation of auto-login keystore.

       i.
 Create the auto-login keystore.

-      Execute below statement after replacing ORACLE_HOME and password for your environment.
+      Execute below query after modifying keystore location with your source database $ORACLE_HOME/network/admin path and TDE password.

       ```text
       <copy>